XLNC-Deoxys/WRO-FE25/README.md

 ### Open
 The Open2.bp program is used for the open challenge.
 The robot completes three laps while maintaining a balanced position between two side walls.
 It reads distances from left and right ultrasonic sensors and uses a gyro-based PID controller to steer straight.
 Color sensors detect orange turning points, which trigger a gyro reset and initiate a 90° turn.
 The robot dynamically selects direction based on detected color, completing the required path using modular and reactive logic.

-The final robot program with explanation is located in the [Source](https://github.com/XLNC-Deoxys/WRO-FE24/tree/main/Source).
+The final robot program with explanation and pseudocode is located in the [Source](https://github.com/XLNC-Deoxys/WRO-FE24/tree/main/Source).

 ***